immutables/immutables.github.io/immutable.md

 <a name="lazy-attribute"></a>
 ### Lazy attributes
-Lazy attributes are initializer methods that computes value lazily once.
+Lazy attribute is initializer method that computes value lazily only once.

 To declare lazy attribute, create non-abstract attribute initializer method and annotate it with `org.immutables.value.Value.Lazy`.
 Similarly to [derived attributes](#derived-attribute),